velwu/Fall20-Projects/README.md

-# Fantastic Chess Variants and Whether They're Solved
+# Fantastic Chess Variants and How to Play Them
 A student final project for the Fall 2020 semester of Data Structure & Algorithm at iSchool, UIUC

 (yes, the title is a reference to [this other fantastic thing](https://harrypotter.fandom.com/wiki/Fantastic_Beasts_and_Where_to_Find_Them_(film)), in case you've noticed.
 I am a proud Rowling fanboy~)